12 – 13 inches

 If you are looking for a new dog and researching different possibilities, consider a Cavachon.
 The AKC does not accept this dog since it is a hybrid pup, mixed between the adorable Bichon Frise and the regal Cavalier King Charles.
 The breeding tends to combine the best of the traits associated with these breeds, making it an adorably affectionate and gentle dog.

-The risk to become aware of when investing in a mixed breed dog is which parentage line the temperament will favor.
+The risk to become aware of when investing in a mixed breed dog like the Cavachon is which parentage line the temperament will favor.
 The combination of the two parents makes for a surprise in each Cavachon puppy.
 This breeding doesn’t mean that you are risking getting a poorly behaved dog, though, since both of the parent dogs have thoroughly lovely temperaments.

 Cavachon Puppies – Before You Buy…